michelin/kafkactl/README.md

 ###### ValidList

-Checks the property is a list of strings separated by a comma.
-Each string must be part of the `validStrings` list.
+Ensures that the property is a comma-separated list of strings, where each string must be part of the predefined `validStrings` list.

 ```yml
 topicValidator: